appsaeed/hello-world-programing/README.md

-# How to run or compile a Hello world ( simple programming) with terminal
+# How to run or compile a Hello world ( simple programming) with a terminal

 # languages